How to Make Lip-Smackingly Easy Oatmeal Raisin Cookies

 Traditional Oatmeal Cookies

 Oatmeal raisin cookies have always been one of my favorites.
 They always had the illusion that they were healthier than other cookies.
 This recipe is packed full of oats and raisins so if you don't count the butter or the sugar, they are healthier!
 Add nuts instead of the raisins if you wish.
 Baking them just until the edges begin to brown, results in a soft, chewy cookie.
-If you prefer them crisp leave in for 3 minutes more.
+If you prefer them crisp leave in the oven for 3 minutes more.
 You probably have all the ingredients already in your cupboard.

 Go forth and bake and spoil yourself and your family with the traditional taste of warm homemade oatmeal cookies.

 Oatmeal and raisin cookies